pramodkondur/Real-Time-Data-Extraction-and-Machine-Learning-for-Optimized-Uber-Ride-Booking-with-ContinuousLrning/README.md

 ### 2. Data Preprocessing and Exploration
 - **Data Cleaning**: Handled missing data, and format inconsistencies.
 - **Exploratory Data Analysis (EDA)**: Analyzed ride times, ride prices, waiting times across the different locations and it's routes
-- **Feature Engineering** : Added additional features such as ride time, day of week, hour of day which are all beneficial to the analyis.
+- **Feature Engineering** : Added additional features such as ride time, day of week, hour of day which are all beneficial to the analysis.

 ### 3. Model Selection and Training with hyperparamter tuning:
 - **Model Selection**: Machine learning models like Linear Regression, Random Forest, and XGBoost Models were used